Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Methods

 Elements of $S$ are bounded between 0 and 1, with higher values indicating stronger similarity.
 Figure \ref{fig:simmateg} gives an example of what a colourised version of $S$ might look like.

-Feature selection can now be performed; the simplest approach would be to select the features that correlate best with $\dq$.
+Feature selection can now be performed; the simplest approach would be to select the features that correlate best with $\Delta Q$.
 However, that will likely lead to many redundant features being included.
 The health prediction model would likely perform equally with one of these features as with 10 of them, but with unnecessary increased computational complexity \cite{murphy2012MLprobabilistic,rasmussen2006GPR}.
 Therefore a step is included that removes redundant features, applying an upper limit on similarity across features.
 From the example of Fig.\ \ref{fig:simmateg}, one expects to select V\textsubscript{2,3}, then reject V\textsubscript{1,2} for being too similar, then select time as the second input feature.
+The impact of varying the maximum allowed shared correlation was investigated to verify its impact.

-The selection process, which shares similarities with explicit orthogonalization \cite{lund2008orthogonalization}, can be summarised as follows: (1) Find the feature correlating best with the change in capacity in the training set.
+The selection process, which shares similarities with explicit orthogonalization \cite{lund2008orthogonalization} and simplifies wrapper-based methods for SoH estimation \cite{hu2020GPRNNFeatSel}, can be summarised as follows: (1) Find the feature correlating best with the change in capacity in the training set.
 (2) Remove all features which share a correlation coefficient greater than 0.85.
 (3) Repeat the previous steps until the required number of features is obtained.
-(The number of features required is chosen by the user, and is a trade-off between accuracy and complexity.)
+(The number of features required is chosen by the user, and is a trade-off between accu racy and complexity.)
 In the example of Fig.\ \ref{fig:simmateg}, an appropriate selection might be features V\textsubscript{2,3}, V\textsubscript{1,2} and time, since these are similar to the required output $\Delta Q$.
 Features T\textsubscript{1,4}, I\textsubscript{2,3} and P\textsubscript{2,4} would be poor selections.

-The effectiveness of the feature generation and selection process may be demonstrated by considering how the features span the training and test datasets.
+The effectiveness of the feature extraction and selection process may be demonstrated by considering how the features span the training and test datasets.
 If the process has been successful, there should be a strong overlap between train and test data as a function of battery health changes and the features being considered.
 An example of a successful outcome may be seen in Fig.\ \ref{fig:featseleg}.